 Phil has been teaching English since 1995.
 After working in the Czech Republic for six years, he joined St Giles and he obtained his Delta at St Giles Highgate in 2004.
 He became a teacher trainer in 2006 and has trained on both Trinity CertTESOL and CELTA courses.
 In 2014 Phil undertook a teacher training assignment in Havana, Cuba for the St Giles Educational Trust.
 He has also presented at conferences in Havana and Luxembourg.
 Phil’s main professional interests are team teaching, using pictures and teaching beginners.

-Emily’s career in ELT began in the early 90s: she worked in Turkey, France and Ireland before joining St Giles in 1998.
+Emily's career in ELT began in the early 90s: she worked in Turkey, France and Ireland before joining St Giles in 1998.
 She became a CELTA trainer in 2002 and has also worked on Delta courses.
-While continuing to teach English language at a range of levels, Emily regularly trains on the CELTA courses at St Giles Brighton as well as on short courses for experienced overseas teachers (this includes preparing candidates for the Cambridge Teaching Knowledge Test - TKT).
-She also runs internal and external teacher development sessions at St Giles and has undertaken a teacher training assignment in Senegal for the St Giles Educational Trust.
+While continuing to teach the English language at various levels, Emily regularly trains on the CELTA courses at St Giles Brighton and on short courses for experienced overseas teachers (this includes preparing candidates for the Cambridge Teaching Knowledge Test - TKT).
+She also runs internal and external teacher development sessions at St Giles and has undertaken a teacher training assignment for the St Giles Educational Trust in Senegal.